Contact Paul Kurucz to connect with any of the people on this site, answer any help requests, or to add your own story! Thank you!

 The name: Kuruc is common in Hungary.

-I wanted that you will be proud of your name, I think that your grand-grand-grandfater was a kuruc soldier! :) This is a good hungarian name."
+I want that you will be proud of your name, I think that your grand-grand-grandfater was a kuruc soldier! :) This is a good hungarian name.

 So I found some very good page about Imre Thököly (the kuruc king) and his wife Ilona Zrínyi and of course about Ferenc Rákóczi II.